Ever wondered how many digital media platforms you use each month? By 2025, you’ll be juggling about 6.83 of them!

 Economic Impact

 Digital media has reshaped the economy, creating new jobs, disrupting industries, and expanding the gig economy.
-Digital media careers like social media manager, digital marketer and SEO specialist didn’t exist two decades ago but are now essential.
+Digital media careers like social media manager, digital marketer, and SEO specialist didn’t exist two decades ago, but are now essential.

-By 2025, the digital economy will contribute over $14.5 trillion to global GDP.
+By 2025, the digital economy will contribute over $14.5 trillion to the global GDP.
 E-commerce is thriving, with online sales expected to hit $6.3 trillion.

 Streaming platforms have forced traditional digital media jobs to adapt, while freelancing platforms like Upwork and Fiverr make independent work more accessible.
 Digital media also lowers entry barriers for entrepreneurs, allowing businesses and creators to succeed without physical storefronts.